 It’s tough being a cop, and this is a great example of a professional officer doing a great job.
 It’s astounding, considering an armed man was actually able to make contact with her drawn weapon, that she was not injured.
 She gave the bad guy much more leeway than I would have!
 And that’s an issue too: I hope she didn’t have to waste brain cycles thinking whether some civilian (or, worse, “activist group”) would second-guess her decision — but that’s part of the job these days too.

 I wasn’t a deputy for all that long.
 I was never full-time, and never had to draw my pistol defensively.
 But I am happy to say that when I went to the quarterly firing range “qualification” sessions, where every armed deputy had to prove we knew how to handle our weapons, I always out-shot the full-timers.
 A perfect score on our range was 210 points; if we didn’t get 180 or more, we had to go through the course again.
-Fail three times and we weren’t allowed to carry until completing remedial training and re-qualifications.
+Fail three times and we weren’t allowed to carry until completing remedial training and re-qualification.

 I did fairly often see deputies have to go through the course a second time, but never saw one flunk out.
 Meanwhile, I commonly got 202 to 204 points, packed up, and headed home while some had to stay behind.